 ISO 400 190mm f/22 1/320sec Canon 5D MK III w/ PL

-South Haven's light house was the most iced over we had seen on our trip so far, and the glaciers along the shore also piled up to form unscalable mountains.
 I had planned to walk the pier to get a close shot of the icicles along the lighthouse’s gallery deck, but a kind old lady warned me that there was a $1000 fine for walking the pier.
 Sure enough, as I approached the pier police tape blocked my entry and a sign was hastily laid in the snow.
 As I was leaving I warned a young couple about the fine.
-Only 2 minutes later I was cheering them on as they walked to the lighthouse.
-Kudos to them, I just dont have 1000 bucks to throw around.
+Only 2 minutes later I turned back to see them walking down the pier.
+I somewhat regret not going down the pier for the shot, but also I'm pretty sure I saw a coast guard truck enter the parking lot so it was probably the right decision.
+Either way, the photos that I got of the lighthouse turned out very well.
+I probably spent the least time at this lighthouse, only shooting for 45 minutes to an hour before leaving for our final lighthouses.

 St. Joseph Lighthouses